 You know it’s time to ring in the fall when you’ve noticed the seasonal shift in colors — and we don’t mean the leaves.
 Every autumn, football fans in Oregon proudly don their green-and-yellow and orange-and-black regalia to cheer on their beloved Ducks and Beavers — on the big screen or by flooding the streets of Eugene and Corvallis for tailgating parties and more.
 (Just make sure to indulge responsibly.)
 All of this revelry makes us hungry.
 Where to eat?
 Grab your lucky scarf and appetite — here’s your guide to festive game grub nearby the University of Oregon in Eugene and Oregon State University in Corvallis this season.
 (Mark your calendars: the Ducks-Beavers Civil War playoff is Nov.
-23, 2018 at Reser Stadium in Corvallis.)
+30, 2019 at Autzen Stadium in Eugene.)

 Whether you prefer a brewpub, deli or pizzeria atmosphere, Falling Sky Brewing’s three locations offer three different spots to cheer on the Ducks.
 The most convenient might be the pizzeria at the University of Oregon’s student union building, where you can pop in for cookies and fudge at Sweet Life Patisserie, also on campus.